 Mitzi Allred is a Director at MSD where her focus is on Structured Content Management.
-She has over 20 years of experience in the biopharmaceutical industry in Regulatory and Clinical Operations.
-Mitzi focus has been on process improvement through information design and structured content reuse to leverage time. quality and efficiency for content within documents .
-Over the last fifteen years, she has lead submission improvements for electronic documents, structured content management reuse implementations for labeling, CMC and Clinical Operations.
-As a member company participant, Mitzi has participated in the TransCelerate Common Protocol development work stream.
-Additionally, Mitzi has PhD in electrical engineering and has 15 years of experience in Aerospace.
+She has over 20 years of experience in the biopharmaceutical industry in Regulatory & Clinical Operations.
+Mitzi focuses on process improvement through information design and structured content reuse to leverage time. quality and efficiency for content within documents .
+Over the last fifteen years, she has lead improvements for electronic documents, structured content management reuse implementations.
+Mitzi participates in the TransCelerate Common Protocol work stream.
+Additionally, Mitzi has PhD in engineering and 15 years of experience in Aerospace.

 - All Session Speakers, United States